Lactarius vinaceorufescens

-Lactarius vinaceorufescens, commonly known as the yellow-staining milkcap or the yellow-latex milky, is a poisonous species of fungus in the family Russulaceae.
+Lactarius vinaceorufescens, commonly known as the yellow-staining milkcap or the yellow-latex milky, is a species of fungus in the family Russulaceae.
 It produces mushrooms with pinkish-cinnamon caps up to 12 cm wide held by pinkish-white stems up to 7 cm long.
 The closely spaced whitish to pinkish buff gills develop wine-red spots in age.
 When it is cut or injured, the mushroom oozes a white latex that rapidly turns bright sulfur-yellow.
+There are several other Lactarius species that bear resemblance to L. vinaceorufescens, but most can be distinguished by differences in staining reactions, macroscopic characteristics, or habitat.

 The species, common and widely distributed in North America, grows in the ground in association with conifer trees.
-There are several other Lactarius species that bear resemblance to L. vinaceorufescens, but most can be distinguished by differences in staining reactions, macroscopic characteristics, or habitat.
+It is poisonous.